ch4n3l/ch4n3l.github.io/_posts/2017/2018-11-27-fowsniff-writeup.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/fowsniff/multipleusers.png)

-So we can use hydra with our username wordlist earlier and the new password to see if we can find any valid users!
+So we can use hydra with our username wordlist earlier and the new password to see if we can find any valid users.

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/fowsniff/hydrassh.png)